 An example of an agribusiness

 The VKB Group remains a proud agricultural producer owned business with a dedicated focus to assist farmers, through products and services, with sustainable production of food.
-Much was recently published about the strategic expansion through investments in the food value chain to add value to commodities produced by farmers, focused on our service area.
+Much has been published about the strategic expansion through investments in the food value chain to add value to commodities produced by farmers, focused on our service area.

 The rapid growth experienced by the Group required a more agile management structure to support the requirements for a higher level of focus and specialization.
 In order to achieve this, the board of directors approved a structure which allows the specialized management of two dedicated operational business units and one support services business unit.

-The one business unit will continue to focus on the model inherited from our cooperative history.
-The financial wellbeing of the agricultural producer will remain the key driver for strategies in this division.
-VKB will continue to capitalize on the critical mass gained by the incorporation of NTK Agricultural and the exploitation of value adding synergies within all companies within the VKB Group.
+The one business unit continues to focus on the model inherited from our cooperative history.
+The financial wellbeing of the agricultural producer remains the key driver for strategies in this division.
+VKB continues to capitalize on the critical mass gained by the incorporation of NTK Agricultural and the exploitation of value adding synergies within all companies within the VKB Group.

-Products and services relevant to this business unit will include:
+Products and services relevant to this business unit include:

 - Production inputs such as fertilizer, fuel, chemicals and seed;